umbcdata602/spring2021/week04.md

 ## Assignment

-This assignment focusses on KNN, will give you an idea of the discussion we'll have in class for all the classification models.
+* Your code won't be collected.
-Be ready to share your code in class, and to investigate similar questions related to the other models.
+* However, you should be ready to share your code in class.
 * Begin with [classification.ipynb](https://github.com/umbcdata602/spring2021/blob/master/classification.ipynb)
 * Use the following code to create a dataset with `make_blobs`
+* Perform the analysis for Decision Tree, KNN, SVC, and Naive Bayes,

 ```
 from sklearn.datasets import make_blobs